LupaSeal/AMS-Chatbot-HTML-CSS-JS-JSON-NLP/README.md

 AMS leverages a combination of modals and natural language processing (NLP) techniques to elevate the experience of internal customers.
 These advanced capabilities serve to optimize interaction, facilitating seamless communication, and promoting efficiency in operations.
-To gain access to the modals:
+To gain access to the modals: type "outlook" in the Chatbot
-To utilize the NLP features:
+                              another example: type "to do" in the Chatbot To utilize the NLP features: Press on the mic at the Chatbot and ask:
+                             ASK David verbally: All OK David?
+                                                 What is amnesty?